jesse-ai/docs/docs/strategies/api.md

 ## vars

-`vars` is the name a dictionary object that you may want to use as a placeholder for your variables.
+`vars` is the name of a dictionary object present in your strategy that you can use as a placeholder for your variables.

 Of course you could define your own variables inside `__init__` instead, but that would bring a concern about naming your variables to prevent conflict with built-in variables and properties.